Find out the whole story about how they met and built their business…

 We “escaped” again!

-Around about the same time as they launched the postal service, the BBC called again about appearing on a revisit version of Escape to the Country.
-They jumped at the chance and were very happy to film with their pal Jonnie Irwin again.
+At the same time as they launched the postal service, the BBC called again about appearing on a revisit version of Escape to the Country.
+They jumped at the chance to film with their pal Jonnie Irwin again.

-The BBC came over and spent the day filming and Charlotte and Luke had no idea (at the time) when the programme was set to air.
-To their luck, the programme aired in the last week of November which gave an enormous boost to their sales.
-Thousands of people took to the website to place orders and they’re very happy to say that a lot of those people are still great customers of theirs.
+The BBC came over and spent the day filming.
+Charlotte and Luke had no idea (at the time) when the programme was set to air.
+To their luck, the programme aired in the last week of November.
+This gave an enormous boost to their Christmas sales.
+Thousands of people took to the website to place orders.
+Charlotte and Luke are very happy to say that a lot of those people are still great customers of theirs.

 Right now the business is divided into two halves: the e-commerce side and the wholesale side.
-The e-commerce side deals with all of the corporate gifting enquiries as well as the online orders and the wholesale side deals with retail products and products going out to cafes, bars, pubs, restaurants and shops.
+The e-commerce side deals with all of the corporate gifting enquiries as well as the online orders.
+The wholesale side deals with retail products and products going out to cafes, bars, pubs, restaurants and shops.

-Luke has also expanded the range of baked goods to include a wide variety of cakes and fudge and our products are delivered all across the UK via post.
+Luke has also expanded the range of baked goods to include a wide variety of cakes and fudge.
+Their products are delivered all across the UK via post.

-They are so incredibly excited about what the future may bring and look forward to the journey of building their empire!
+They are so incredibly excited about what the future may bring.
+For them, the excitement lies in the journey of building their empire!